IRLL/HIPPO_Gym/README.md

 5. [Additional Resources](#Additional-Resources)

 ## Purpose
 HippoGym is a Python library designed for researchers and students focusing on human-AI interaction over the web.
-It simplifies the setup, execution, and management of experiments by providing an easy-to-use interface for [OpenAI Gym](https://gym.openai.com/) and supports custom built enviorments.
+It simplifies the setup, execution, data collection, and management of experiments by providing an easy-to-use interface for [OpenAI Gym](https://gym.openai.com/) and supports custom built enviorments.